EndPointCorp/end-point-blog/2015/07/30/imgbi-secret-encrypted-image-sharing.html.md

 cd -
 ```

-That'll basically install the eventemitter3 NodeJS package module locally to the *grunt-connect-proxy* module so to overcome the compatibility issues which in turn causes the error mentioned above.
+That’ll basically install the eventemitter3 NodeJS package module locally to the *grunt-connect-proxy* module so to overcome the compatibility issues which in turn causes the error mentioned above.

 You should use your favourite editor to change the file *config.json*, which basically contains all your local needed configuration.
 In particular our host is not exposed on the I2P or Tor network, so we "visually" disabled those options.